Kleine–Levin syndrome: Diagnosis

-KLS can be diagnosed when there is confusion, apathy, or derealization in addition to frequent bouts of extreme tiredness and prolonged sleep.
-The earliest it can be diagnosed is the second episode, this is not common.
+KLS can be diagnosed when there is confusion, apathy, derealization, and frequent bouts of extreme tiredness and prolonged sleep.
+The earliest it can be diagnosed is the second episode, but this is not common.
 The condition is generally treated as a diagnosis of exclusion.
 Because KLS is rare, other conditions with similar symptoms are usually considered first.

 MRIs can determine if the symptoms are caused by certain brain disorders, stroke, and multiple sclerosis.
 Lumbar puncture can determine if encephalitis is the cause.
 KLS must be differentiated from substance abuse by toxicology tests.
 The use of electroencephalography (EEG) can exclude temporal status epilepticus from consideration.
 EEGs are normal in about 70% of KLS patients, but background slowing may sometimes be detected.
 In addition, low-frequency high-amplitude waves can be observed during waking hours.

 Initially, KLS appears similar to bipolar depression.
 Patients with frontal-lobe syndromes and Klüver–Bucy syndrome also display similar symptoms, but these conditions can be differentiated by the presence of brain lesions.
 KLS should also be distinguished from very rare cases of menstruation-caused hypersomnia.

 Prevention

 Lithium is the only drug that appears to have a preventive effect.
-In two studies of more than 100 patients, lithium helped prevent recurrence of symptoms in 20% to 40% of cases.
+In two studies of more than 100 patients, lithium helped prevent the recurrence of symptoms in 20% to 40% of cases.
 The recommended blood level of lithium for KLS patients is 0.8–1.2 mEq/ml.
-It is not known if other mood stabilizers have an effect on the condition.
+It is not known if other mood stabilizers affect the condition.
 Anti-depressants do not prevent recurrence.

 Treatment

 Several drug therapies have been used on patients with KLS, but none of them have been subject to randomized controlled trials.
 A 2016 Cochrane Review concluded that "No evidence indicates that pharmacological treatment for Kleine–Levin syndrome is effective and safe".

 In several cases, stimulants, including modafinil, have been reported to have a limited effect on patients, often alleviating sleepiness.
 They can cause behavioral problems, but they may pose fewer issues if used in older patients with mild symptoms.
 In some case reports, lithium has been reported to decrease the length of episodes and the severity of their symptoms and to increase the time between episodes.
 It has been reported to be effective in about 25 to 60 percent of cases.
 Its use carries the risk of side effects in the thyroid or kidneys.
-Antipsychotics and benzodiazepines can help alleviate psychotic and anxiety related symptoms, respectively.
+Antipsychotics and benzodiazepines can help alleviate psychotic and anxiety-related symptoms, respectively.
 Carbamazepine has been reported to be less effective than lithium but more effective than some drugs in its class.
 Electroconvulsive therapy is not effective and worsens symptoms.

 KLS patients generally do not need to be admitted to hospitals.
 It is recommended that caregivers reassure them and encourage them to maintain sleep hygiene.
 It may also be necessary for patients to be prevented from putting themselves in dangerous situations, such as driving.